Cambodian genocide: Torture and human experimentation

 The Khmer Rouge regime is also well known for practicing torturous medical experiments on prisoners.
 People were imprisoned and tortured merely on suspicion of opposing the regime or because other prisoners gave their names under torture.
-Whole families (including women and children) ended up in prisons and were tortured because the Khmer Rouge feared that if they did not do this, their intended victims' relatives would seek revenge.
+Whole families ended up in prisons and were tortured because the Khmer Rouge feared that if they did not do this, their intended victims' relatives would seek revenge.
 Pol Pot said, "if you want to kill the grass, you also have to kill the roots".
 Most prisoners did not even know why they were imprisoned and, if they dared to ask the prison guards, the guards would answer only by saying that Angkar (the Communist Party of Kampuchea) never makes mistakes, which meant that they must have done something illegal.

 There are many accounts of torture in both the Security Prison 21 records and the documents of the trial; as told by the survivor Bou Meng in his book (written by Huy Vannak), tortures were so atrocious and heinous that the prisoners tried in every way to commit suicide, even using spoons, and their hands were constantly tied behind their back to prevent them from committing suicide or trying to escape.
 When it was believed that they could not provide any further useful information, they were blindfolded and sent to the Killing Fields, which were mass graves where prisoners were killed at night with metal tools such as scythes or nails and hammers (since bullets were too expensive).
 Often times, their screams were covered with loudspeakers playing propaganda music of Democratic Kampuchea and noise from generator sets.